In the Chinese Internal Arts, particularly Taiji Chuan, the term Pan(2) Xi(1) refers to coil-suction, a

 cupping”.
 I demonstrate it and explain it in the accompanying video.
 Tea cupping means you try to maintain your hand as though balancing a cup of tea while executing the spiraling movement.
 This

 ensures proper evolution of the technique, and also facilitates a proper and healthful utilization of your joints as you move about.
 In short, it’s good for you!

-Tea cupping is explored only on a fundamental basis in our first presentation of cobra (Exploring Cobra).
-Here,
+Tea cupping is explored on only a fundamental basis in our first presentation of cobra (Exploring Cobra

 Silk Reeling #1 (Introduction)